 On the Contract tab, you can specify the maximum amount that a PO can have on a price contract or purchase contract.
+You can also specify cost ranges for the current contract line for borrowing, leasing, or purchasing quantities of a part.
 On the Properties tab, you can specify whether the maximum PO amount can be exceeded.